 Due to its portability, the Z-Ray windsurfing board is an ideal choice for touring and vacations.
 It is an inflatable board, hence, you will need to use the included pump to inflate it.

-When fully inflated, it will reach a length of 10 feet, a width of 30 inches and a thickness of 6 inches.
-With this, it offers more stability and performance, and will accommodate about 264 pounds.
+When fully inflated, the board will reach a length of 10 feet, a width of 30 inches and a thickness of 6 inches.
+With this, it offers more stability and greater performance, and will accommodate about 264 pounds.

-Due to its small size and fairly lightweight, it is easy to control and will perform excellently on small waves.
-It is a very nice one for beginners.
+With the small size and fairly lightweight, it is easy to control and will perform excellently on small waves.
+Therefore, it is a very nice one for beginners.

 The board is made from PVC and it is dent-proof and scratch-resistant.
 The Z-Ray board comes with instructions, repair kit, pump, paddle, sail, and a backpack that makes it easy to transport.